rssalessio/Pure-Exploration-with-Feedback-Graphs/README.md

 To evaluate the loopless clique graph (as in App.
 A.1)  please refer to the notebook `example_looplessclique.ipynb`.

 ## Example of the ring graph
 To evaluate the ring graph (as in App.
-A.1)  please refer to the notebook `example_rin.ipynb`.
+A.1)  please refer to the notebook `example_ring.ipynb`.

 ## To run the simulations and plot the main numerical results
 To run the main simulations, refer to the python file `run_experiments.py`.